Administrative Charging Committee

 - Issue written findings and provide them to the head of the relevant law enforcement agency

-The Administrative Charging Committee is a committee comprised of five members.
+The Administrative Charging Committee is comprised of five members.

 - One member is to be the Chair of the Police Accountability Board